bespot/Antifraud-SDK-Android-Release/README.md

 safeSdk.unsubscribe()
 ```
 ### SetUserId
-This method set a `String` object as the UserId.
+This method sets a `String` object as the UserId.
 It is recommended to pass something unique as the UserId
 ```kotlin
 safeSdk.setUserId(id: String)
 ```

 ### Logging
 This method enables the logs for our service.
-It is recommended to be enabled only in debug builds.
+This should be enabled only in debug builds.
 ```kotlin
 safeSdk.logging(enable: Boolean)
 ```